AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 {style="table-layout:auto"}

-## Customize your OAuth2 configuration {#customize-configuration}
+## Customize your OAuth 2 configuration {#customize-configuration}

-The configurations described in the sections above describe standard OAuth2 grants.
-However, the system designed by Adobe provides flexibility so you can use custom parameters for any variations in the OAuth2 grant.
-To customize the standard OAuth2 settings, use the `authenticationDataFields` parameters, as shown in the examples below.
+The configurations described in the sections above describe standard OAuth 2 grants.
+However, the system designed by Adobe provides flexibility so you can use custom parameters for any variations in the OAuth 2 grant.
+To customize the standard OAuth 2 settings, use the `authenticationDataFields` parameters, as shown in the examples below.

 **Example 1: Using `authenticationDataFields` to capture information coming from the authentication response**